Richard Lynch Garner

-Richard Lynch Garner (February 19, 1848 – January 22, 1920) was an American researcher who studied the language of primates, especially chimpanzees, and pioneered the use of playback devices in this kind of research.
-His theories and findings have been superseded by more recent research, but his work has been an inspiration to such notable scientists as Robert Yerkes and John Peabody Harrington.
+Richard Lynch Garner (February 19, 1848 – January 22, 1920) was an American researcher who studied the vocalizations of nonhuman primates, especially chimpanzees.
+He pioneered the use of phonographs, a new technology at the time, to record and examine the speech of monkeys and apes.
+Though his work was controversial at the time, recent research has generally supported his views that animals communicate vocally with one another.
+His work and explorations into the evolution of human language inspired scientists such as Robert Yerkes and John Peabody Harrington.

 Education

 Richard Lynch Garner was born in Abingdon, Virginia on February 19, 1848, the son of a businessman.
 He joined the Confederate Army at the age of 14, and during the Civil War was captured several times by Union soldiers.
 After the war, he attended the Jefferson Academy for Men in Tennessee for two years before becoming a schoolteacher, a vocation he pursued for over a decade.

 He married Maggie E. Gross on October 15, 1872, and they had one son.